theapache64/gpm/README.md

 | `update`                     | To update the dependency version to latest                   | ❌           | Pending | -              |
 | `list`                       | To list all the dependencies                                 | ❌           | Pending | -              |

-## How can I add my repo to the registry?
+## 🤗 How can I add my repo to the registry?

-Create an issue with below given JSON model as the comment body.
+[Create an issue](https://github.com/theapache64/gpm/issues/new) with below given JSON model as the comment body.

 ```
 {